 Existing service and cost pressures arising from pay settlements, demographic and socio-economic factors will continue to play a major role in driving spending pressures for the Council, however the predominant focus of the Council in the short term will be fully understanding and assessing the financial impact of Coronavirus.
-This is expected to manifest itself in both additional costs of services adapting and responding to the pandemic and resulting lockdown and social distancing measures, but more significantly in terms of income loss.
-Reduced levels of council tax income are anticipated; along with many other income streams eg commercial waste, parking income and planning fees.
-In addition, the Council will require to support the substantial levels of commercial income loss being experienced by its subsidiary, Renfrewshire Leisure.
+This is expected to manifest itself in additional costs of services adapting to the pandemic and resulting permanent behavioural changes such as increased levels of homeworking for both staff and residents.
+While reduced levels of council tax income were anticipated, actual experience from 2020/21 provides evidence that this income stream has held up very well.
+This may however become more challenging to maintain as levels of government support to households reduce.
+In addition, there may be permanent reductions in parking income as a result of less travel to work or other behavioural changes.
+Further, the Council will require to continue to support the substantial levels of commercial income loss being experienced by its subsidiary, Renfrewshire Leisure.

 In the face of these challenges, it remains critical that the Council continues to proactively invest in a range of measures to stimulate the local economy and improve the lives of residents.
-The Council has agreed a capital programme including spend of £130m in 2020/21 across public infrastructure, schools, nurseries, public buildings and council housing.
+The Council has agreed a capital programme including spend of £141.3m in 2021/22 across public infrastructure, schools, nurseries, public buildings and council housing.
 These will run alongside the Glasgow and Clyde Valley City Deal programme that is planned to be delivered during the course of this decade, generating 29,000 new jobs.
-However, it is expected that the Council's planned capital programme will potentially require to be reshaped, linked to the risk of increased construction costs, as many public and private organisations try to make up time lost during the construction shutdown, and there may also be an impact on future tender prices should the construction market contract as a result of existing contractors being unable to weather and ultimately survive the current economic challenges.